mzkrasner/upvote-forum/README.md

-# Community forum following an upvote based ranking algorithm
+# BanklessDeSci Community Hub

-This discussion forum template is ranking posts shared by community member based on time weighted upvotes.
-It's built on an Open Social Protocol named [Orbis](https://useorbis.com/) data-ownership while making sure developers won't rely on a centralized entity / database to host their data.
+An open social application for the decentralized science community.
+Governed and moderated by the BanklessDeSci community.
+Built on Orbis and Ceramic with love.

-## Getting Started
+## Getting Started (to be updated)

 To get started developers should start by creating their `project` and `context` using the [Orbis Dashboard](https://useorbis.com/dashboard).
 The ID of the context created should be used in `_app.js`.